Customizing a subnet

 and then link our custom syscall.

-\To use this kernel in fendermint code, replace
+To use this kernel in fendermint code, replace DefaultKernel

 Now, we are all set to use the custom syscall in the IPC subnet.
 The custom syscall can be called in IPC actors to utilize the extended feature.
 For this tutorial, we can create a simple actor to demonstrate how to import and call the custom syscall and then confirm that its working correctly.